spandex-project/spandex_phoenix/README.md

   instrumenters: [SpandexPhoenix.Instrumenter]
 ```

-More details, including customization options for the `use` macro, can be found
-in the docs on [Hexdocs].
+More details can also be found in the docs on [Hexdocs].

 [Hexdocs]: https://hexdocs.pm/spandex_phoenix